-Fifth Series Race: Runners that participate in the first four races will be eligible to participate in a handicapped race.
+Fifth Series Race: Runners that participate in at least three (3) races will be eligible to participate in a handicapped/seeded race.
 Runners with the slowest average times will begin first.
 Subsequent qualified runners will begin according to their handicap.
 The fastest average runners will begin at 6:15PM with the customary group start.
 If I do the math right, rather than having a customary mass start... we'll have a mass finish... that completely levels the playing field!
 Anyone can win the race!
+We did it for the first time last season - it was awesome!
 It will be one of the most unique race experiences you have ever been part of.

 Place: Field Road Park – 96 Field Road, Somers, CT 06071

 The Connecticut Department of Public Health sets the COVID protocol we must follow.
 As we have come to learn, these protocols can change quickly.
 Be flexible.
 Be cool.
 Be respectful.
 At the moment, there are no specific protocols to abide by.
 Should that change, we will communicate that through this website.
 If you need clarification on a protocol, see me (Scott), but don't plan on arguing with me - It's my way, or the highway.

 You will be assigned a bib at the first Series race you attend.
 (A "bib" is that piece of paper with the numbers on it that you've seen runners wear.)
 This will be your bib for any other 2022 Series races you run in - so keep it safe and bring it with you each week.

 All bibs must be worn on your front, clear to view, preferably above the waist.
 We need to be able to see your number at all times.

 There are none.
 But our reward is being able to run and run together!